Question: How does a woman perform ‘itikaf (spiritual retreat)?

 Can One Leave the Masjid During ‘Itikaf?

 Leaving the masjid without an excuse ends the ‘itikaf.
 This ruling also applies to a woman performing ‘itikaf in the prayer area of her house.
-If one does leave because of an excuse, the excuse must be due to a shariah-compliant need, or to use the restroom if unable to use the masjid facilities, or out of necessity.
+If one does leave because of an excuse, the excuse must be due to a shariah-compliant need, like using the restroom if unable to use the masjid facilities, or out of necessity.

 What Does A Person Do During ‘Itikaf?